 Truth be told, even in its simplest form-when sex is 100% physical-it can be tough.
 Sometimes you just want to get laid, but your brain won’t shut off.
 Sometimes you’re dry or bloated or just not in the mood.
 Sometimes you just need some tips for making it more pleasurable.

 At the same time, sex is often about much more than a simple, physical act.
 In those cases, it’s way more enjoyable when we break free of the BS scripts telling us that we aren’t p

-retty fit worthy good enough, that sex is only about orgasm and not about the experience of pleasure, and that we should never talk about it for fear of being labeled dirty or slutty or a number of other words that have gained a negative meaning but so often really mean “someone who took charge of their pleasure.”
+retty fit worthy good enough.
+That sex is only about orgasm and not about the experience of pleasure.
+That we should never talk about it for fear of being labeled dirty or slutty or a number of other words that have gained a negative meaning but so often really mean “someone who took charge of their pleasure.”

 Sex still is seen as something “other” rather than an integral part of our health

 How can we talk about sexual violence if we don’t ever talk about sex?

 How can we talk about quality of life while ignoring intimacy?